koodiohto/knn-recommender/README.md

 50 x 1000 | 80ms
 50 x 10000 | 0.5s

-Adding more users raises the initialization times radically.
+Adding more users (or items) raises the initialization times radically.
 So if you find a way to divide your users into clusters, you can reduce the amount of user rows needed for providing recommendations for a certain user and thus provide recommendations faster.
 Or you can initialize the recommender only for individual users.

 # Contact